Extremal entanglement witnesses: Faces of the set of separable states

-\begin{theorem} An exposed face of $\Sud$ is the dual of a separable state, and an exposed face of $\Su$ is the dual of a witness. \end{theorem} \begin{proof} We prove the second half of the theorem, the first half is proved in a similar way.
+The proof that $\mathcal{Y}^{\circ}$ is an exposed face is entirely similar. \end{proof} This theorem has the following converse. \begin{theorem} \textit{An exposed face of $\mathcal{S}_1^{\circ}$ is the dual of a separable state, and an exposed face of $\mathcal{S}_1$ is the dual of a witness.} \end{theorem} \begin{proof} We prove the second half of the theorem, the first half is proved in a similar way.

-An exposed face $\F$ of $\Su$ is the intersection of $\Su$ with a hyperplane given by an equation for $\rho\in H$ of the form $\Tr\Lambda\rho=0$ where $\Lambda\in H$ is fixed.
-The maximally mixed state $\rho_0=\id/\n$ is an interior point of $\Su$, hence $\Tr\Lambda=\n\Tr\Lambda\rho_0\neq 0$ and we may impose the normalization condition $\Tr\Lambda=1$.
-We have to prove that $\Lambda\in\Sud$, which means that $\Tr\Lambda\rho\geq 0$ for all $\rho\in\Su$.
+An exposed face $\mathcal{F}$ of $\mathcal{S}_1$ is the intersection of $\mathcal{S}_1$ with a hyperplane given by an equation for $\rho\in H$ of the form $\textrm{Tr}\,\Lambda\rho=0$ where $\Lambda\in H$ is fixed.
+The maximally mixed state $\rho_0=I/N$ is an interior point of $\mathcal{S}_1$, hence $\textrm{Tr}\,\Lambda=N\textrm{Tr}\,\Lambda\rho_0\neq 0$ and we may impose the normalization condition $\textrm{Tr}\,\Lambda=1$.
+We have to prove that $\Lambda\in\mathcal{S}_1^{\circ}$, which means that $\textrm{Tr}\,\Lambda\rho\geq 0$ for all $\rho\in\mathcal{S}_1$.

-Assume that there exists some $\rho_1\in\Su$ with $\Tr\Lambda\rho_1<0$.
-Choose any $\rho_2\in\Su$ with $\Tr\Lambda\rho_2>0$, for example $\rho_2=\rho_0$.
-Then $\rho_1,\rho_2\not\in\F$, since $\F$ is defined as the set of all $\rho\in\Su$ having $\Tr\Lambda\rho=0$.
-But there exists a proper convex combination $\rho=(1-p)\rho_1+p\rho_2$ with $0<p<1$ such that $\Tr\Lambda\rho=0$, and hence $\rho\in\F$, contradicting the assumption that $\F$ is a face of $\Su$. \end{proof}
+Assume that there exists some $\rho_1\in\mathcal{S}_1$ with $\textrm{Tr}\,\Lambda\rho_1<0$.
+Choose any $\rho_2\in\mathcal{S}_1$ with $\textrm{Tr}\,\Lambda\rho_2>0$, for example $\rho_2=\rho_0$.
+Then $\rho_1,\rho_2\not\in\mathcal{F}$, since $\mathcal{F}$ is defined as the set of all $\rho\in\mathcal{S}_1$ having $\textrm{Tr}\,\Lambda\rho=0$.
+But there exists a proper convex combination $\rho=(1-p)\rho_1+p\rho_2$ with $0<p<1$ such that $\textrm{Tr}\,\Lambda\rho=0$, and hence $\rho\in\mathcal{F}$, contradicting the assumption that $\mathcal{F}$ is a face of $\mathcal{S}_1$. \end{proof}